Use Cases

 Change requires code deploy Change requires policy update (no deploy)

-Budget tracking is manual state mgmt Budget tracking is automatic
+Budget tracking is manual state mgmt Budget tracking is evaluated at decision time

-Audit log format varies per tool Structured audit log on every decision
+Decision record format varies per tool Structured decision record on governed decisions

 Segregation of duties is ad-hoc Segregation enforced by role in context